Homemade Ramen Broth

 • 2 Leeks, washed & chopped in thirds

-• 1 medium knob Ginger, cut in slices
+• 1 Medium knob Ginger, cut in slices

-• 1 lb. slab Pork Fat
+• 1 lb.
+Slab Pork Fat

 Instructions

 2. Return bones to pot and add rest of ingredients, including browned veggies.
 Cover with cold water and boil until pork fat is tender, about 4 hours.
 Remove the fat and allow to cool; continue cooking broth for 6 to 8 hours, or until it has significantly reduced and has turned creamy white and opaque.
-Strain the broth to remove any solids and return to the pot.
+Strain broth to remove solids and return to pot.

 No comments yet.
 Add the first comment